jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 1. [Wrapping Up](#wrapping-up)

 ## Intro
-So today we're going to look at taking a rails 6 application and setting it up to use a single Dockerfile to manage all of our environments (dev, test, and prod) and deploy that application to Heroku.
+So today we're going to look at taking a Rails 6 application, and dockerizing it via a single Dockerfile to manage all of our environments (dev, test, and prod), and deploy that application to Heroku.
 So for a quick overview today we'll be using:

 1. Docker
 1. Ruby 2.7.2
 1. Rails 6.1
 1. Postgres 13
-1. NodeJs 14
+1. NodeJS 14

-We'll be interacting with the postgres instance running on the host machine, though this could easily be switched out for postgres running in another container (we'll leave that as an exercise for the reader for now).
+We'll be interacting with the Postgres instance running on the host machine, though this could easily be switched out for Postgres running in another container (we'll leave that as an exercise for the reader for now).

 You can find the example application is running [here](https://rails-docker-example.herokuapp.com/) and you can find the source code [here](https://github.com/jm96441n/rails_docker).